rpajanssen/api-test-examples/jax-rs-karate/README.md

 You are supposed to be able to use the tags to include/exclude features from running.
 But... if I annotated a feature with @parallel=false and run the suite with '~@parallel' then this won't work!
 For our purposes we had to define two tags ourselves

+The combination of Karate and RestEasy in the integration tests results in a re-instantiation of the application and beans for each rest call!!!!
+So multiple instances of our beans will be created and used during setup/test/teardown... so we need to implement a hack in the DAO to make the state last a bit longer :(

 # Useful links